What’s Going Wrong with Strategy Execution?

 - Evaluate Feasibility

 Determine that your strategy is truly viable.
 Your strategy must go through your people and your culture to be successfully implemented.
-Will your corporate culture help or sabotage your strategic plan?
-Do your people have the competence, confidence, and support to pull it off?
+Ask implementation based questions to challenge strategic feasibility:

 - Enable Supportive Systems

 Regardless of your strategy, it will most likely involve some degree of organizational change.
-Make sure you create the collective mindsets, processes, systems, rewards, consequences, and communications to reinforce the key actions and behaviors required to propel your strategic plan forward.
+Make sure you create the collective mindsets, business practices, processes, systems, rewards, consequences, and communications to reinforce the key actions and behaviors required to propel your strategic plan forward.

 - Set and Manage the Course